New York State Route 895: Conversion to boulevard

 The plans called for the expressway to be demolished and converted into a lower-speed boulevard called "Sheridan Boulevard" by 2019.
 The new boulevard would include traffic lights at Jennings, 172nd, and 173rd Streets, with crosswalks that connect the residential area on the current expressway's west side with Starlight Park on its east.
 The boulevard would run parallel to West Farms Road, in a manner similar to the first of the city's two proposals for downgrading the highway.
 As of 2017, the park was only accessible via the East 174th Street bridge that crosses both the expressway and the Bronx River.
 The project was expected to improve pedestrian safety and access to both Starlight Park and the Bronx River shoreline.
 The Federal Highway Administration (FHA)'s acting head wrote a letter to NYSDOT officials in June 2018, stating that the NYSDOT "provide[d] adequate justification" to downgrade the former I-895 into a boulevard.
 The federal government approved the conversion of NY 895 into a boulevard on September 19, 2018.
 The NYSDOT immediately announced that work would begin on decommissioning the highway within a week, and that the project would be complete by late 2019.
 The conversion was completed on December 11, 2019.

 Another part of the project entailed constructing exit ramps to Edgewater Road from southbound NY 895, as well as from both directions of I-278, providing direct access to Hunts Point Market.
 In addition, an entrance ramp to northbound NY 895 would be built from Edgewater Road.
 Most of the project's cost would come from building these ramps.
 At the time of the proposal, up to 13,000 trucks per day simply detoured through local streets to get to the market, which elicited complaints from residents.
 The state also announced in mid-2019 that it would start construction on the exit ramp to Edgewater Road from southbound NY 895.
 Construction on the first phase of the Edgewater Road access project began that year; the work included replacing existing overpasses and building the new ramps.
 The first phase was completed on October 31, 2022, consisting of the three ramps to and from NY 895.
 Two other phases included rebuilding portions of the Bruckner Expressway in the vicinity of the NY 895 interchange, to be completed by 2025.
-The first two ramps of the second phase opened in late 2022.
+The first two ramps that were built as part of the second phase opened in late 2022, and a new ramp from Sheridan Boulevard to the westbound Cross Bronx Expressway was also built.
+Workers began reconstructing the ramps to and from the Bruckner Expressway in early 2023.
+That September, the intersections with 172nd and 173rd Streets were reconfigured; this allowed traffic from Sheridan Boulevard to access 172nd Street, and it also allowed traffic from 173rd Street to access Sheridan Boulevard.